 Personalized, Comprehensive Care

-When seeking treatment for a pelvic floor disorder or sexual health problem, it’s important to receive care from physicians who are specially trained in diagnosing and treating these problems.
-The Women’s Incontinence and Sexual Health Program brings together experts in treating incontinence, organ prolapse and women’s sexual health issues.
+When seeking treatment for a pelvic floor disorder, it’s important to receive care from physicians who are specially trained in diagnosing and treating these problems.
+The Women’s Incontinence and Sexual Health Program brings together doctors and rehabilitation specialists with expertise in treating incontinence, organ prolapse and pelvic pain.
 The program is unique in Wisconsin in the size and expertise of its staff and in the scope of services offered.

 The program is based on feedback from women who told us the types of services they want.
 All services are provided with patient privacy in mind, including a discreet clinic entrance, a separate waiting room and a bathroom in each exam room.

-The Women’s Incontinence and Sexual Health Program team dedicates its practice to women with urologic and sexual health issues — with a goal of having a positive outcome for each woman.
+The Women’s Incontinence and Sexual Health Program team dedicates its practice to women with urologic health issues — with a goal of having a positive outcome for each woman.

-All team members — urogynecologists and urologists who focus on women’s urologic conditions, as well as obstetrician/gynecologists and internal medicine physicians with expertise in women’s sexual health, a physician assistant, registered nurses, a physical therapist, a nurse practitioner and a psychologist — are highly experienced and work together to provide optimal treatment.
+All team members — urogynecologists and urologists who focus on women’s urologic conditions, as well as obstetrician/gynecologists, a physician assistant, registered nurses, a physical therapist and a nurse practitioner — are highly experienced and work together to provide optimal treatment.
 The program coordinator, a registered nurse, oversees all patient referrals and inquiries and is dedicated to talking to you, evaluating your problem and coordinating care with the program team.

-Program physicians will conduct a thorough evaluation to determine the physical and/or psychological causes of problems, and personal, comprehensive care plan based on each woman’s unique needs.
+Program physicians will conduct a thorough evaluation to determine the causes of problems, and personal, comprehensive care plan based on each woman’s unique needs.
 If desired, care will be coordinated with the woman’s primary care or referring physician.

-Because some women experience more than one health concern (such as incontinence and a sexual health issue), team physicians may refer women to other physicians within the program or in complementary programs to ensure all health concerns are addressed.
+Because some women experience more than one health concern, team physicians may refer women to other physicians within the program or in complementary programs to ensure all health concerns are addressed.